jackyhuynh/MyDevKB/README.md

 2. Understand What is Possible input(set) (write on paper, do whatever possible could to solve the problem)
 3. Understand What is the best Output
 4. Problem Statement
-5. Works out some examples (Understand the relation between input and output)
+5. Works out some examples (Understand the relation between input and output).
  - 5.1 Create Test case to test result.
 6. Write Pseudocode: Simple mechanical Solution
 7. Write small bit of code test them to make progress (Develop small and testable)